tedeh/jayson/README.md

 # Jayson

-Jayson is a [JSON-RPC 2.0][jsonrpc-spec] compliant server and client written in JavaScript for [node.js][node.js] that wants to be as simple as possible to use.
+Jayson is a [JSON-RPC 2.0][jsonrpc-spec] compliant server and client written in JavaScript for [node.js][node.js] that aims to be as simple as possible to use.

 [jsonrpc-spec]: http://jsonrpc.org/spec.html
 [node.js]: http://nodejs.org/

 ## Features

-* Servers that listen to many interfaces at once
+* Servers that can listen to several interfaces at the same time
 * Supports HTTP client and server connections
-* jQuery AJAX client
+* jQuery client
-* Automatic request relaying to other servers
+* Relaying of requests to other servers
-* Simple process forking for expensive computations
-* JSON Reviving and Replacing for advanced (de)serialization of objects
+* JSON reviving and replacing for serialization of complex objects
 * CLI client
-* Extensively tested to comply with the [official specification][jsonrpc-spec]
+* Fully tested to comply with the [official JSON-RPC 2.0 specification][jsonrpc-spec]

 ## Example